Open with QR Code

-This Neolithic stone axehead was found at Mid Howe broch, Rousay, Orkney and it was donated to National Museums Scotland by Walter G. Grant in 1937.
+This Neolithic stone axehead was found at Mid Howe broch, Rousay, Orkney and donated to NMS by Walter G. Grant in 1937.
 Little is known about the discovery of this artefact, but surface iron scrapes indicate that it was probably recovered from plough soil.

-This model was produced for a Leverhulme Trust funded project ‘Working stone, making communities: technology and identity on prehistoric Orkney’ Directed by Prof Mark Edmonds, University of York.
+This model was produced by Dr Hugo Anderson-Whymark for a Leverhulme Trust funded project ‘Working stone, making communities: technology and identity on prehistoric Orkney’ Directed by Prof Mark Edmonds, University of York.